EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 nation's diplomatic relations with Burma to an ambassadorial

-.
+level.
 Many, mainly on the right side of the political spectrum,

 have criticized the move of the administration as too hasty